juan-carlos-trimino/Docker-Images/Docker.md

 3. Podman can mount `host directories` inside a running container.
 The container sees the host directories as part of the container storage.
 But the contents of the host directories are not deleted after the container is removed; the host directories and their contents can be mounted to new containers whenever needed.

 A container with a single process runs as a host operating system process, under a host operating system user and group ID, so the host directory must be configured with ownership and permissions allowing access to the container.
-With some Linux distros (e.g., Red Hat Enterprise Linux), the host directory also needs to be configured with the appropriate `SELinux context`, which is `container_file_t`. `Podman` uses the `container_file_t SELinux context` to restrict which files on the host system the container is allowed to access.
+With some Linux distros (e.g., Red Hat Enterprise Linux (RHEL)), the host directory also needs to be configured with the appropriate `SELinux context`, which is `container_file_t`. `Podman` uses the `container_file_t SELinux context` to restrict which files on the host system the container is allowed to access.
 This avoids information leakage between the host system and the application running inside a container.

 To set up the host directory, create the directory.
 >`$` mkdir -pv /home/dira/dirb